Peter Ferrara

-Peter Joseph Ferrara (born April 26, 1955) is an American lawyer, policy analyst, and columnist who is an analyst for The Heartland Institute.
-He is former general counsel for the American Civil Rights Union.
+Peter Joseph Ferrara (April 26, 1955 – May 5, 2026) was an American lawyer, policy analyst and columnist who was an analyst for The Heartland Institute.
+He was general counsel for the American Civil Rights Union.
 A libertarian scholar, he is known for supporting privatization of the Social Security program and climate change denialism.

 Early life and education

-Ferrara grew up in Phoenix, Arizona, and graduated in 1976 from Harvard College with an A.B. in economics magna cum laude and cum laude from Harvard Law School in 1979.
+Ferrara was born on April 26, 1955.
+He grew up in Phoenix, Arizona, and graduated in 1976 from Harvard College with an A.B. in economics magna cum laude and cum laude from Harvard Law School in 1979.
 At Harvard, Ferrara wrote for The Harvard Crimson, the student newspaper.
 While in law school, he participated in the Harvard Libertarian Association.
 Future Supreme Court Chief Justice John Roberts attended both Harvard College and Law School with Ferrara.

 A 2005 profile for the Harvard Law Bulletin reported that Ferrara recalled at age nine "being transfixed while watching television as Barry Goldwater stormed the 1964 Republican National Convention."